Do You Need a Kitchen Remodel Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Replacing appliances in the same location with same connections
+- Replacing appliances in the same location with the same fuel type and connections, swapping a dishwasher, range, or refrigerator like-for-like

 Exemptions vary by city.
 Always check your local requirements.